 Before we can discuss who should write a Deal With It list, we must first discuss who should not.

 Deal With It lists are not an opportunity for people to spout toxic filth.
-They are for those of us who have felt intimidated and silenced by the outspoken mob who are so afraid of those they disagree with that they are willing to bully and suppress any and all dissent to their ideas about right and wrong.
+They are for those of us who have felt intimidated and silenced by those who are so afraid of the people they disagree with that they are willing to bully and suppress any and all dissent to their ideas about right and wrong.

 A Deal With It list is an opportunity to give a voice to all of us who have felt intimidated to speak our hearts and minds, not by rioters and gun-toting militia in the streets, but by friends and family at our own Sunday dinner tables.
 The voiceless voice of reason has been dealing with the intimidation of ideological bullies for far too long.
 It’s time for us to speak up, and for the demagogues and bullies to just Deal With It.